[The editor attempts

 The Nationaldemokratischepartei Deutschlands (the NPD), the successor to

 the Deutsche Reichspartei, enjoyed limited electoral success in the mid-1960s but only on a strictly German nationalist

 platform.
 Its leader then, Adolf von Thadden, was given maximum international publicity.
 This Prussian aristocrat had been

 an MI6 agent since 1946, it transpired, his anti-Nazi sister having been executed for treason by the Nazis.
 With such a family

-history it was difficult to realistically view von Thadden as a “neo-Nazi”, a media term then coined to describe the rising virulent German nationalism.
+history it was difficult to realistically view von Thadden as a “neo-Nazi”, a media term then coined to describe

-to many today.
+an inspiration to many today.

-In 1962, Mosley was to be at the receiving end of a concerted campaign of violence by communists and Jewish
+In 1962, Mosley was to be at the receiving end of a concerted campaign of violence by communists and

-potential success of the Conference of Venice, as reported in the press around the world, was the reason for it all.
+the potential success of the Conference of Venice, as reported in the press around the world, was the reason for it all.